Dustin Poirier: 2017

-Poirier challenged Jim Miller on February 11, 2017, at UFC 208.
+Poirier fought Jim Miller on February 11, 2017, at UFC 208.
 Poirier punched Miller against the fence, which appeared to hurt Miller.
 In return, Miller repeatedly kicked Poirier's legs.
 Later on, Miller swept Poirier onto the mat and failed a kimura attempt.
 Poirier won the back-and-forth fight via majority decision.
 The win also earned Poirier $50,000 and his third Fight of the Night bonus award.
 Due to injuries sustained during the fight, Poirier was suspended indefinitely.

 After the suspension, Poirier fought Eddie Alvarez on May 13, 2017, at UFC 211.
 Poirier rocked Alvarez in the second round but was subsequently dropped when Alvarez landed two illegal knee strikes while Poirier was against the fence.
 With the Texas commission not operating under the new unified rules, referee Herb Dean declared the fight a no contest, as he did not believe Alvarez knew Poirier was a grounded opponent at the time.

 Poirier faced Anthony Pettis on November 11, 2017, at UFC Fight Night 120.
 He won the fight via TKO after Pettis tapped out due to a broken rib when Poirier applied a body triangle in the third round.
 This fight also won him the Fight of the Night bonus award.

 2018

 After the Pettis fight, Poirier signed a new contract with UFC although he had three fights remaining in his previous contract.
 Poirier faced Justin Gaethje on April 14, 2018, at UFC on Fox 29.
 He won the fight via TKO in the fourth round.
 This fight earned him the Fight of the Night bonus award.

 Poirier faced Eddie Alvarez in a rematch on July 28, 2018, in the main event at UFC on Fox 30.
 He won the fight via TKO in the second round.
 This win earned him the Performance of the Night award.

 On August 3, 2018, it was announced that Poirier had agreed to fight Nate Diaz on November 3, 2018, in Madison Square Garden.
 The bout was expected to be the co-headliner of UFC 230.
-However, on October 10, 2018, it was announced that Poirier pulled out due to a hip injury and as a result the bout was cancelled.
+However, Diaz pulled out, with Poirier opting to get a hip surgery to fix long-term health complications rather than fight a different opponent, so as a result the bout was announced to be cancelled on October 10, 2018.